Things to do in beautiful Bayeux France

 The Château de Bellefontaine is located 800 m from central Bayeux and its cathedral, this 18th-century mansion offers guest rooms and a traditional restaurant open for dinner upon reservation.
 The park has a tennis court and a pond and is planted with 200-year-old trees.

-Each room is individually decorated and feature a minibar, free WiFi access and a flat-screen TV.
+Each room is individually decorated and features a minibar, free WiFi access and a flat-screen TV.
 The bathrooms include a hairdryer, free toiletries and a bath or a shower.
 Some rooms have a seating area.

 Enjoy a buffet breakfast every morning at the Château de Bellefontaine.
 A continental breakfast can also be delivered to your room at a reduced rate.
 After breakfast, you can use the computer with internet access in the lounge, which also features a fireplace.